Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: Stochastic Simulation of the Hydrogen Atom

-In the present study, we develop a computer simulation based on the Born-Fokker-Planck Stochastic QM framework to model the hydrogen atom.
-In the subsequent sections, we present numerical results that conceptualize the electron as a particle undergoing Brownian motion within the hydrogen atom, rather than being described solely by a wave function.
-Our approach demonstrates that the wave function can be interpreted as a tool for calculating the electron’s optimal drift velocity, and we further show that this microscopic approach, after a sufficient amount of time and statistical averaging, reproduces the probability distributions of the particle’s various spherical coordinate components as predicted by the wave function and Bohr rule.
+In the present study, we develop a computer simulation of the real-valued controlled diffusion derived in Section~\ref{sec:soc-fp-foundations} for the hydrogen atom.
+The numerical simulation described below does not solve the density-space Bellman equation directly.
+Instead, for stationary hydrogen eigenstates we exploit the equivalence between the two formulations established in Section~\ref{sec:soc-fp-foundations}: rather than solving the local HJB--Fokker--Planck system of Eqs.~\eqref{eq:hjb_density_coupled_optimal}--\eqref{eq:fp_optimal_J} for \((P,U)\), the closed-form wave functions \(\psi_{n\ell m}\) of the Schr\"odinger equation are inserted into Eq.~\eqref{eq:forward_drift_wavefunction} to obtain the feedback drift.
+The simulated trajectories are therefore realizations of the real-valued controlled diffusion of Section~\ref{sec:soc-fp-foundations}, with forward drift given by the optimal feedback, rather than realizations of an independently postulated stochastic process.
+With sufficient sampling, the empirical spherical-coordinate distributions of the trajectory converge to the corresponding Born marginals predicted by the wave function.

 The simulation algorithm is straightforward.
 We begin by initializing the position of a single electron near the hydrogen nucleus.
-At each time step, the simulation updates the electron’s position using the stochastic equation of motion in spherical coordinates~\eqref{eq:stochastic_equation_of_motion_spherical} and the corresponding drift velocity computed from Eq.~\eqref{eq:drift_velocity_spherical}.
-Alternatively, we merge both equations and introduce, for the first time, a combined stochastic equation of motion for the electron in the hydrogen atom:
+At each time step, the simulation updates the electron’s position using the stochastic equation of motion in spherical coordinates~\eqref{eq:stochastic_equation_of_motion_spherical} and the corresponding forward drift computed from Eq.~\eqref{eq:drift_velocity_spherical}.
+Alternatively, we merge both equations into a single combined stochastic equation of motion for the electron in the hydrogen atom:

+The stochastic equations~\eqref{eq:final_stochastic_equation_of_motion} were integrated using the Euler--Maruyama scheme with a fixed time step \(\Delta t=10^{-20}\,{\rm s}\) (\(\Delta t=5\times10^{-21}\,{\rm s}\) for the \((2,1,m)\) runs shown in Figures~\ref{fig:distributions_2p1}, \ref{fig:azimuthal_current_2p1}, and~\ref{fig:lz_running_estimator}, and for the \((2,1,0)\) energy run in the left panel of Figure~\ref{fig:energies_2p0_2s0}), more than three orders of magnitude below the natural hydrogen time scale \(a_0/v_B = a_0/(\alpha c)\approx 2.4\times 10^{-17}\,{\rm s}\).
+The corresponding typical drift displacement per step, \(v_B\,\Delta t\sim 4\times 10^{-4}\,a_0\), and Brownian displacement, \(\sqrt{2D\,\Delta t}\sim 2\times 10^{-2}\,a_0\), are both well below the orbital scale.
+Unless stated otherwise, the distribution plots were obtained from one long trajectory of a single particle; the stability analysis in Section~\ref{sec:simulation_convergence_2p0} uses multiple trajectories, as specified there.
+The random number generator was initialized with a fixed seed in order to make the numerical results reproducible.

+The coordinate processes use reflecting boundary conditions at the origin (\(r\leftarrow|r|\)) and at the poles (\(\theta=0,\pi\)), and a periodic condition in the azimuth \(\phi\).
+The drift is singular at the origin, the poles, and the wave-function nodes; its regularization, and the resulting convergence of the energy averages, are analyzed in Section~\ref{sec:simulation_convergence_2p0}.